 Ghost shrimp sift through the substrate to find food.
 They also like to burrow, as it helps them to feel secure.
 To facilitate this you’ll need to provide a sand substrate or a very fine gravel (though sand is probably best).

-While it’s in no way a requirement, translucent ghost shrimp look particularly striking against a black or very dark substrate.
+While it’s in no way a requirement, their translucent bodies look particularly striking against a black or very dark substrate.

-Since ghost shrimp have no specific lighting requirements, standard aquarium lighting is fine.
+Since they have no specific lighting requirements, standard aquarium lighting is fine.

 Most fishkeepers light their tanks for about 10 to 12 hours per day with LED lights; normally whatever lights came with the tank.

-That said, these shrimp love a well-planted aquarium, so you may find you need more powerful lights and to run them at least 12 hours per day to keep the plants thriving, though it might take some trial and error to find the sweet spot.
+That said, they love a well-planted aquarium, so you may find you need more powerful lights and to run them at least 12 hours per day to keep the plants thriving, though it might take some trial and error to find the sweet spot.